cloudtnt-rcl/project-reports/papers/dmc-v1.md

 ### W3C Decentralized Identifiers

-The [W3C Specification for Decentralized Identifiers (DIDs)](https://www.w3.org/TR/did-core/) provides a mechanism to uniquely identity the holder and the issuer of a DMC.
+The [W3C Specification for Decentralized Identifiers (DIDs)](https://www.w3.org/TR/did-core/) provides a mechanism to uniquely identify the holder and the issuer of a DMC.
 It uses cryptography to secure the digital credentials.

 ### W3C Verifiable Credentials